mchesler613/smartcar/README.md

 - `/vehicles/`, is the list endpoint that returns a list of allowed vehicles for viewing using the `access code`
 - `/vehicles/<str:id>`, is a single retrieve endpoint for vehicle data based on its id and using the `access code`

-Last but not least, you can extend this app to include a more comprehensive listing of Smartcar API endpoints and have fun.
+Last but not least, you can extend this app to include a more comprehensive listing of Smartcar API endpoints and [other supported brands](https://smartcar.com/product/compatible-vehicles) and have fun.
 Happy Django!